tc39/notes/meetings/2021-08/sept-01.md

 JHD: That’s very well understood.

-JWK: Would want to come back.
-I suppose it is Stage 1.
-It’s worth the problem, too slow [?].
+JWK: I suppose it to Stage 1.
+It’s a worth problem to solve.

 JHD: All right.
 Do you have any objections to Stage 1 here?